 8. Happy Hamlet

-At this snowy location packed with beautiful houses, looks like urban planning has been put to work.
+At this snowy location packed with beautiful houses, it looks like urban planning has been put to work.

 9. Tilted Towers